Reading Examples

 No changing lines does not mean no answer.
 It can mean the whole condition matters more than one active point.
 Stay with the main hexagram.
 Ask what kind of world it describes and what conduct belongs in that world.

 Do not flatten an example into “this hexagram means this outcome.”
-A good example keeps the question visible.
+An example works best when the question stays visible.
 It names what is known, what is uncertain, and what the reading actually changes in the asker’s conduct.

 Can I use these examples as fixed meanings?